manuelro/react-calendar/README.md

 - Pass that information down the components tree, starting by the Year component.
 - In the Year component, calculate how many months are needed to cover the given timespan.
 - Generate a Month component for each month (do not expect the remaining days to cover the entire month).
 - Within the Month component, calculate the amount of weeks needed to cover the timespan for the given month.
-Generate a Week component for each, passdown the week information down the tree.
+Generate a Week component for each, pass the week information down the tree.
 - Within each Week component, calculate the amount of days in that week.
 If the amount of days is less than 7, that would mean that the rendering process should have ended, render a day with invalid set to true in order to render invalid days (the gray ones), because the week has 7 days no matter what, let the root component know that this has happened, otherwise, continue the rendering process.
 For each day, generate a Day component, pass the day type for each.

 ___